8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 Here are the steps:

-2. Make sure that you are using good posture and keeping your chest up, core and glutes engaged, and shoulders back and down throughout this dynamic mobility exercise.
+2. Make sure you use good posture and keep your chest up, core and glutes engaged, and shoulders back and down throughout this dynamic mobility exercise.

 3. Pull the ends of the band up to armpit height with your palms facing away from your body.

-4. Keep your toes pointed forward throughout the duration of this dynamic warm-up exercise and maintain tension on the band as you take steps to the right and then steps to the left, gradually increasing the distance that you reach out with your leg as your hips and glutes warm up.
+4. Keep your toes pointed forward throughout the duration of this dynamic warm-up exercise.
+Maintain tension on the band as you take steps to the right and then steps to the left, gradually increasing the distance that you reach out with your leg as your hips and glutes warm up.

 5. Take 10-20 steps per leg.